Mendozar/Employee-Summary-Template-Engine/README.md

 ---
 * [Inquirer](https://www.npmjs.com/package/inquirer) - for the CLI user interface.

-## Assignment Challenges
+## Comments on this assignment:
 ---
 ### Testing

-I was unable to get the testing to work.
+* I was unable to get the testing to work.